ythzhang/KOMP_test/README.md

 3. Supplementary Data 3.xlsx
 3a.
 Spreadsheet 1:

-•	This file is generated from the R.code: (1_Wildtype)
+•	This file is generated from the R.code: (1_Wildtype) /
-•	Column “p_value” gives the p value for the role of sex without adjustment
+•	Column “p_value” gives the p value for the role of sex without adjustment/
 •	Column “Coefficient” or "fold_change" gives the comparison with male vs. female mice
 •	Column “adjusted_p_value” gives the p value for the role after adjusting using Benjamini & Hochberg method.
 For a 5% FDR look at rows with value <0.05.